netspective-labs/sql-aide/lib/notebook/README.md

       exhaustive Pattern Matching library, with smart type inference
 - [ ] Notebook uses Prolog consults for logic programming (and graph resolution)

-## Kernel Status
+### Kernel Status

 SQL Notebook supports multiple kernel types, depending on Notebook needs.
+In general Notebooks and Cells should be declarative and mostly "functional" meaning they do not necessarily know which kernel is driving their actions.
+By staying declarative different kernels might operate and orchestrate notebooks differently.

+The basic infrastructure for using notebooks to generate SQL is in place:

 - [x] Each notebook can be executed as a standalone Deno script
 - [x] Each notebook can be scheduled using `cron` or other external utilities